Wuhuan: History

 In 187 Qiuliju joined the rebellion of Zhang Chun.
 Following the defeat of Zhang Chun in 188, Qiuliju attacked Gongsun Zan but was defeated.
 In 190 he surrendered to Liu Yu and died in 193.
 Qiuliju's son Louban was too young to succeed him so his cousin Tadun became acting guardian.
 In 195 Tadun, Nanlou and Supuyan supported Yuan Shao against Gongsun Zan.
 In 207 Tadun was defeated by Cao Cao at the Battle of White Wolf Mountain and died in battle.
 Louban and Supuyan fled to Gongsun Kang, who killed them.

 After their defeat, many of the Wuhuan surrendered to Cao Cao, who relocated a great number of them to the Central Plains.
 The Wuhuan of Youbeiping, Liaoxi and Liaodong commanderies also served as part of Cao Cao's elite cavalry forces.
 Meanwhile, the Wuhuan of Dai Commandery were divided into three groups.
 Nengchendi and the chieftains of Dai continued to cause trouble until 218 when Cao Zhang destroyed the last remnants of their power for good.
 In 237, the surviving Wuhuan that fled to Gongsun Kang surrendered to the Cao Wei general, Guanqiu Jian during his campaign against Kang's son, Gongsun Yuan.

 The Wuhuan gradually lost their cultural identity as they integrated into the Han Chinese and the Xianbei that filled the power vacuum they left behind.
-They continued to appear during the Jin dynasty and Sixteen Kingdoms period in the 4th century, but at this point, the word "Wuhuan" broadly referred to miscellaneous hu tribes with Donghu backgrounds.
-Under the Dai and early Northern Wei dynasty, "Wuhuan" was used to refer to migrants of any ethnicity living under the ruling Tuoba clan.
-The Tiefu and Dugu tribes, who were a mix of the Xiongnu and Xianbei people, were also referred to as "Wuhuan".
+They continued to appear during the Jin dynasty and Sixteen Kingdoms period in the 4th century, but by this point, the "Wuhuan" name had also become a broad term for "Hu" tribes (mainly descendants of the Southern Xiongnu) who intermixed with tribes of Donghu background (Xianbei and Wuhuan) such as the Tiefu and Dugu.
+Under the Dai and early Northern Wei dynasty, the term was used to refer to migrants of any ethnicity living under the ruling Tuoba clan.

-The Wuhuan families of the 4th century had adopted Han Chinese surnames such as Wang, Zhang and Lü, although non-Chinese surnames like Kunuguan (庫傉官) and Kezuhun (可足渾) were also present.
+The Wuhuan families of the 4th century had adopted Han Chinese surnames such as Wang, Zhang and Lü, although non-Chinese surnames like Kunuguan (庫傉官), Kezuhun (可足渾) and Xiluo (悉羅) were present as well.
 They served as auxiliaries for the Jin during the War of the Eight Princes and Upheaval of the Five Barbarians before becoming subjects of the Sixteen Kingdoms in the north.
-Many of the Wuhuan were also leaders of fortified settlements (wubao) and assisted the Later Yan dynasty in their restoration in the late 380s.
-By the late Northern Wei period, the Wuhuan had fully assimilated into the Chinese and Xianbei.
+Many leaders of fortified settlements (wubao) were also Wuhuan, and they prominently assisted the Later Yan dynasty during their conquest of the Hebei region in the late 380s.
+After the Northern Wei entered the Central Plains at the turn of the 5th century, the Wuhuan in China fully assimilated into the Chinese and Xianbei.